 Bangalore-based hyperlocal delivery startup Pickingo will soon shut shop.
 In a series of setbacks, that first set foot when the funding deal with SAIF capital fell through, followed closely by cash-strapped Zomato pulling the plug on a potential investment, Pickingo is shutting operations according to a report by Livemint.

 Some very interesting facts are emerging from the stiff competition between online players and their brick-and- mortar counterparts.
 Just when it seemed that huge sales and big discounts offered by players like Amazon, Flipkart, and Snapdeal had wooed and won customers online, the offline sector is also going gaga and reporting huge revenues.
-Top retailers like Future Group, Shoppers Stop, Max, Puma and Vijay Sales report double digit growth this Diwali.

 Not too long ago, the world had its eyes on China as one of the fastest growing countries in the globe.
 Now its economy has been slowing down, and the future doesn’t look quite as bright any more.
 One of the bright spots in China’s economy was its e-commerce sector, where players like Alibaba were breaking new ground with their humungous sales figures.
 A new report, however, takes the sheen off these numbers.